chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The exact meaning of these symbols should be attended with utmost care. *𝔞*, *𝔟*,  *𝔠*, etc., represent Characters of the Alphabet and thus are all unique, each one representing a different linguistic element.
 When Character symbols are used with subscripts, *𝔞*:sub:`1`, *𝔞*:sub:`2`, etc., they are being referenced in their capacity to be ordered within a String.
 With this notation, it is not necessarily implied 𝔞*:sub:`1` and *𝔞*:sub:`2` are unequal Character-wise, but that they are differentiated only by their relative order in a String.

-The Empty Character also deserves special mention, since it represents a *null* character.
+The Empty Character also deserves special mention, since it represents a *null* Character.
 The Empty Character is to be understood as a Character with no semantic content.
 It can be added or subtracted from a String without altering it in any way.
 The domain of all Strings **S**, as will be shown in (the albeit informal) Theorem 1.1.2, is uncountably infinite.
 Beyond this, the Empty Character introduces further ambiguity when defining the concepts of Word and Language, since multiple Strings with the Empty Character, i.e. *𝔞ε*, *𝔞εε*, *𝔞εεε*, etc., can represent the same semantic content.
 In order to formally define these linguistic entities, the Empty Character must be excluded from the domain of Words and Language.

 Take note, at this point it is has not yet been shown that Characters are Strings; the preceding statements should be taken heuristically.
 This will be rectified in the next section with the formal definition of concatenation and the introduction of Character Axiom C.1.